karkipra/AI-Fun/NastyaChatbot/README.md

 # Nastya Chatbot

+__Update__: Version 3.0 is in the works!
+I'm working on deploying it to Heroku.
+Check it out here: https://nastya-chatbot.herokuapp.com/.
+Still more to come!

 __Update__: Version 2.0 is out!
 Newer, bigger, and cleaner data.

 Main chatbot can be found at [chatbot.ipynb](https://github.com/karkipra/AI-Fun/blob/master/NastyaChatbot/chatbot.ipynb).